carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT4.rst

 ======================

 Welcome to Chapter 4 of the "Building an ORC-based JIT in LLVM" tutorial.
-This chapter introduces the Compile Callbacks and Indirect Stubs APIs and shows how they can be used to replace the CompileOnDemand layer from `Chapter 3 <BuildingAJIT3.html>`_ with a custom lazy-JITing scheme that JITs directly from Kaleidoscope ASTs.
+This chapter introduces custom MaterializationUnits and Layers, and the lazy reexports API.
+Together these will be used to replace the CompileOnDemandLayer from `Chapter 3 <BuildingAJIT3.html>`_ with a custom lazy-JITing scheme that JITs directly from Kaleidoscope ASTs.

 **To be done:**